Conductor DONGMIN KIM is the founder and Music Director of the New York Classical Players(NYCP).

-Highlights of Mr. Kim’s career include appearances as guest conductor of the National Symphony Orchestra at the Kennedy Center as well as a series of sold-out performances of The Magic Flute with the Seoul Arts Center Festival Orchestra.
-He been on the podium with the orchestras of Florida, Minnesota and Philadelphia, the Baltimore, Indianapolis, Jacksonville, Memphis, San Antonio, Virginia and Winnipeg symphonies, as well as the Orquesta Filarmonica de la UNAM, the Rheinland-Pfalz State Philharmonic and the Ensemble Zandonai.
+Highlights of Mr. Kim’s career include as guest conductor of the National Symphony Orchestra at the Kennedy Center as well as sold-out performances of The Magic Flute with the Seoul Arts Center Festival Orchestra.
+He had been on the podium with the orchestras of Florida, Minnesota and Philadelphia Orchestras, and Baltimore, Indianapolis, Jacksonville, Memphis, San Antonio, Virginia and Winnipeg symphonies.

 Mr. Kim was awarded the distinguished Herbert von Karajan Fellowship, which resulted in a residency with the Wien Philharmonic Orchestra at the Salzburg Music Festival.
-For the 2005-2006 season, he was the Schmidt Conducting Fellow at the Indianapolis Symphony.
-In this capacity, he worked with renowned conductors and performing artists Andrew Litton, Raymond Leppard, Mario Venzago, Christoph Poppen, Lynn Harrell, André Watts, Garrick Ohlsson, and Lang Lang.
+He was a conducting staff at the Indianapolis Symphony Orchestra as the Schmidt Conducting Fellow.
+He worked with Andrew Litton, Raymond Leppard, Mario Venzago, Christoph Poppen, Lynn Harrell, André Watts, Garrick Ohlsson, and Lang Lang.

-A keen advocate of contemporary music, Mr. Kim has premiered over 50 compositions.
-He has led various contemporary ensembles in performances, readings and recording of new compositions, a highlight of which was the first performance of P.Q.
-Phan’s opera, Lorenzo de Medici in 2007.
-Mr. Kim has also collaborated with leading composers such as George Crumb, Harrison Birtwistle, David Dzubay, Don Freund, Edward Smaldone, Wei-Chieh Lin and Clint Needham.
+A keen advocate of contemporary music, Mr. Kim has premiered over 50 compositions and led various contemporary ensembles.
+He has performed some of the leading living composers such as George Crumb, Harrison Birtwistle, Jennifer Higdon, David Dzubay, Dobrinka Tabakova, Edward Smaldone, Vivian Fung, Eric Nathan, Texu Kim and Clint Needham.